 Step 8.
-Create your reports
+Configure your reports

-Create your reports using the reports module.
+Configure your reports using the page reports.

 Step 9.
 Use VPVision and save!

 Now it is time to lean back, relax and monitor your entire system.
 Let us know how much you did save!
 We will reward every white paper or savings success story with a nice gift.